Here is an of things to do in Piran Slovenia, a laid-back seaside holiday destination on the Adriatic Coast.

-While Croatia’s Adriatic coast gets all the attention—and the hordes of tourists—, the coast of Slovenia remains more of a locals’ destination.
+While Croatia’s Adriatic coast gets all the attention—and the hordes of tourists—Slovenia’s coast remains more of a locals’ destination.
 This is ideal if you’re looking for a laid-back seaside holiday destination.
 Slovenia’s Adriatic coast is much smaller and quieter than Croatia’s (merely 29 miles compared to 3,600 miles).
 Yet, it has essentially the same things to offer.
-You should focus your attention on Piran, the main town on the coast of Slovenia.
+It would be best if you focused your attention on Piran, the main town on the coast of Slovenia.

 Where most towns on the Adriatic coast are tourist-centered and rather soulless, Piran has managed to keep its historic charm and remain a vibrant, authentic community.
-Its Old Town is among the best preserved anywhere in the Adriatic, the beautiful architecture boasting Venetian influences and all kinds of vibrant pastel colors.
+Its Old Town is among the best-preserved anywhere in the Adriatic, with beautiful architecture boasting Venetian influences and rich pastel colors.

-Just like other towns in the northern Balkan coast, Piran was once part of Venice—the same applies to Croatian coastal towns like Rovinj.
-Incidentally, Piran and Rovinj both lie in the region of Istria, which encompasses the Slovenian coast and the northern coast of Croatia.
+Just like other towns on the northern Balkan coast, Piran was once part of Venice—the same applies to Croatian coastal places like Rovinj.
+Incidentally, Piran and Rovinj lie in the Istria region, which encompasses the Slovenian coast and the northern coast of Croatia.

-It’s this region that has distinctly Venetian (and Italian) features, including the local dialect and architecture.
-Even the road signs and towns’ names are in Italian and, respectively, Slovenian and Croatian.
-Piran is known as Pirano in Italian and you’ll see this mentioned all over the place, even in Slovenia.
+Piran is known as Pirano in Italian, and you’ll see this mentioned all over the place, even in Slovenia.
+This region has distinctly Venetian (and Italian) features, including the local dialect and architecture.
+Even the road signs and towns’ names are Italian, Slovenian, and Croatian.

-When visiting Piran, it can sometimes feel as if you’re walking around in a postcard.
-The Old Town with its maze of narrow streets, pastel-colored buildings and town wall oozes charm.
-Almost entirely surrounded by water, this a place characterized by seafood restaurants, salty sea air and glorious sunsets.
+When visiting Piran, it can sometimes feel like you’re walking around in a postcard.
+The Old Town oozes charm with its maze of narrow streets, pastel-colored buildings, and the town wall.
+Almost entirely surrounded by water, this a place characterized by seafood restaurants, salty sea air, and glorious sunsets.
 And then, there’s Tartini Square, the town’s main square, which is a goosebumps-kind-of pretty.

-Just try not to fall head over heels in love with this charming, atmospheric and—above all—authentic Slovenian gem.
-In Piran, you can see fishermen casting their nets from the pier in the morning while local farmers deliver their products and produce to the market.
-Locals start their day with a cup of coffee, overlooking the sea, talking and greeting passersby with a friendly nod of the head.
+Just try not to fall head over heels in love with this charming, atmospheric, and—above all—authentic Slovenian gem.
+In Piran, fishermen cast their nets from the pier in the morning while local farmers deliver their products and produce to the market.
+Locals start their day with a cup of coffee, overlooking the sea, talking, and greeting passersby with a friendly nod of the head.

 Things To Do In Piran

 First of all—let’s get it out of the way—there are no sand beaches in or around Piran.
-As is the case pretty much anywhere in the Adriatic, the beaches are made up of pebbles and rocks (with some Sandy beach exceptions).
+As is the case, pretty much anywhere in the Adriatic, the beaches are made up of pebbles and rocks (with some Sandy beach exceptions).
 In Piran’s Old Town, you can go swimming, though.
-Simply walk down the rocks on the edge of the peninsula and jump in the water.
+Walk down the rocks on the peninsula’s edge and jump in the water.
 Sunbathing will have to be done on those rocks, so make sure to bring something comfortable—chairs or inflatable mattresses are ideal.

 Known as Tartinijev Trg in Slovenian, Tartini Square is Piran’s crown jewel.
-This magnificent oval-shaped square is one of the most attractive public spaces in Slovenia.
+This magnificent oval-shaped square is one of Slovenia’s most attractive public spaces.
 A former inner harbor, this space was filled up in 1894 and transformed into a square.

-Also, note the clearly Venetian windows in some of the buildings around the square.
 The appropriately named Venetian House is the perfect example of surviving Venetian architecture in Piran—it’s also the oldest building on Tartini Square.
 It’s bright red and easily spotted.
+Also, note the Venetian windows in some of the buildings around the square.